 Quinn squares her shoulders and stands, grateful for the fact that her legs hold her up, even if her knees are a little weak.
-Lucas smiles encouragingly, and guides her to the stool that they've set up in front of a black backdrop.
-He positions her to shoot at the best possible angle, laughingly telling her, "you don't actually have a bad side," while his assistant does a quick lighting test.
-The vain part of her puffs up with pleasure, and she thinks that this can only be a good omen for her future acting career.
-Then the red light on the camera flashes on and Lucas is nodding, "Okay, Quinn, honey, keep your eyes up on me, and not the camera, and just take your time and speak from the heart."
+Lucas smiles encouragingly and guides her to the stool that they've set up in front of a black backdrop.
+He positions her to shoot at the best possible angle, laughingly telling her, "You don't actually have a bad side," while his assistant does a quick lighting test.
+The vain part of her puffs up with pleasure at the compliment, and she thinks that this can only be a good omen for her future acting career.
+Then the red light on the camera flashes on and Lucas is nodding.
+"Okay, Quinn, honey, keep your eyes up on me and not the camera, and just take your time and speak from the heart."

-She drags in a heavy breath, swallowing down her anxiety.
-She runs her tongue across her teeth, taking a few seconds to find her center and compose her thoughts.
+She drags in a heavy breath, swallowing down her anxiety, and runs her tongue across her teeth, taking a few seconds to find her center and compose her thoughts.
 "Hi, my name is Quinn," she begins a little self-consciously, feeling too much like she's about to embark on some twelve-step program.
 Maybe she is—after all, she's about to admit that she's powerless to her feelings for Rachel Berry.
-She smiles softly, confessing, "and I'm in love with my friend, Rachel."
+She smiles softly then.
+"And I'm in love with my friend, Rachel."

-Quinn never realized how incredibly staged these kind of shows really are.
+Quinn never realized how incredibly staged these kinds of shows really are.
 They look so organic when you watch them on television, like these people are just going about their business and don't even realize that there's a camera pointed in their faces.
 She quickly finds out that isn't the case at all.
-She watches Lucas debrief the staff at the Lima Bean, and force releases and non-disclosure contracts in front of the few patrons who are (un)lucky enough to be there.
-A few of them refuse, and hastily leave the establishment.
+She watches Lucas debrief the staff at the Lima Bean and force releases and non-disclosure contracts in front of the few patrons who are (un)lucky enough to be there.
+A few of them refuse and hastily leave the establishment.

 Rachel meets them there at ten o'clock on the dot, dressed to the nines with her hair falling in perfect waves and a big, cheesy show smile plastered on her face.
 It takes Lucas twenty minutes to talk her down from her super, Berry-diva mode, and he cuts Quinn a few incredulous looks that are clearly meant to ask her if she knows what she's doing.
 She rolls her eyes and nods every time.

-"Rachel, I really need you to ignore the camera," Lucas pleads, "Just focus on Quinn and act...normal."
+"Rachel, I really need you to ignore the camera," Lucas pleads for the hundredth time.
+"Just focus on Quinn and act...normal."

 "I'm not re-blocking the shot," Lucas growls, turning a peculiar shade of purple.

 Rachel scowls, looking ready to launch into another argument.
-All the extra tension only tightens the knots in Quinn's stomach, so she steps closer to Rachel, breaching her personal space as much as she dares, and ghosts her fingertips over Rachel's forearm.
+All the extra tension only tightens the knots in Quinn's stomach, so she steps closer to Rachel, breaching her personal space as much as she dares as she ghosts her fingertips over Rachel's forearm.
 She can feel the muscles jump under her touch, and Rachel turns to look at Quinn in confusion.
 Something in her expression must convey how unsettled she feels, because Rachel's eyes widen before they go soft with unspoken apologies.
-Sighing, Rachel relaxes her confrontational posture, and backs down with a slightly insincere, "Of course.
+Sighing, Rachel relaxes her confrontational posture and backs down with a slightly insincere, "Of course.
 You're the director, after all."